Portugal: Weather Overview

 This part of the country is also home to the capital city of Lisbon, which certainly experiences a typical Mediterranean climate.
 Lisbon is one of the mildest cities in Europe, even though it is lapped by the Atlantic Ocean.
 Summers are warm, occasionally hot, and winters are mild, with more in the way of rain during this time of year.
 The influences heading over from the Atlantic are greater because of the close proximity of the Gulf Stream, which sits very nearby.
 Because of this, you won't experience extremes in temperature, and rain is spread out generally equally across the year.
 The sun always shines in this part of the country, with August experiencing an average of 11 hours of sunshine per day, compared to the still very sunny amount experienced in December, at 5 hours.

 Lisbon is a very pleasant place to visiting during the winter months, with an average temperature of around 11°C during January.
-Rainfall can be more so during this time of year, with an average rainfall level of around 128mm during the wettest month of November, however summer sees very little in the way of rain, with July experiencing only 4mm on average.
+Rainfall can be more so during this time of year, with an average rainfall level of around 128mm during the wettest month of November, however, summer sees very little in the way of rain, with July experiencing just 4mm on average.

 Temperatures begin to drop around autumn, and despite the fact that Lisbon is a sunny city, as a result of its proximity to the sea, the presence of mist and drizzly rain can sometimes make Lisbon feel cooler than its inland neighbours.